sc-zhang/popCNV/README.md

 a) a set of list files named with group_name, contain a list of genes with top 5% of RFD based on p<0.05

-b) Total.list contains all RFD and p-value of genes in all groups
+b) total.list contains all RFD and p-value of genes in all groups